opendaylight/genius/docs/specs/itm-tunnel-auto-config.rst

     in OVS table:

   ovs-vsctl remove O . other_config local_ip
-  ovs-vsctl remove O . external_ids tzname
+  ovs-vsctl remove O . external_ids transport_zone

   * To check TEP params are set or cleared on OVS table: